MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/ca-cant-use-certificate-template.md

 When Certificate Services starts in the Certification Authority (CA), a certificate template is unable to load and certificate requests are unsuccessful using the same template.

-When requesting a certificate, after selecting the template and click "Enroll", you get the error: "The requested certificate template is not supported by this CA. 0x80094800 (-2146875392 CERTSRV_E_UNSUPPORTED_CERT_TYPE)"
+When requesting a certificate, once you select the template and click **Enroll**, you get the error: "The requested certificate template is not supported by this CA. 0x80094800 (-2146875392 CERTSRV_E_UNSUPPORTED_CERT_TYPE)"

 ## More information